joseafierro/Clinical_BERT_analyzer/README.md

 0. Exit

-Most options allow you to:

-Select a note by index

-Or run the model on the entire document
+Most options allow the user to select a specific note or perform analysis on the entire document.

-⚙️ Architecture Highlights
+Under-the-Hood Design

-BioBERT used for semantic embeddings and concept extraction
+BioBERT is used for semantic embeddings and concept extraction.

-BART (facebook/bart-large-cnn) used for summarization
+BART (facebook/bart-large-cnn) is used for abstractive summarization.

-Zero-shot MNLI model used for:
+Zero-shot MNLI classification is used for:

-Urgency classification
+Urgency scoring

 Specialty routing

-Cosine similarity search over cached BioBERT embeddings for fast comparisons
+Cosine similarity from scikit-learn enables fast semantic case comparisons.

-Graceful fallback logic when transformer models are not available
+Cached embeddings prevent redundant computation and improve performance.

+A fallback rules-based system provides limited functionality if transformer models cannot be loaded.

-🧪 Example Workflow
+Typical Workflow

-Load file containing raw clinical notes
+Load a text file containing multiple clinical notes.

-Summarize each note to extract high-level insight
+Summarize each note for high-level interpretation.

-Determine urgency classification to triage cases
+Determine urgency classification to assist with case prioritization.

-Route cases to specialty subspecialties

-Find similar cases for differential and population insight
+Assign likely specialty routing.

+Search for similar clinical cases within the dataset.

-🛡️ Notes / Disclaimer
+Disclaimer

-This project is for research and educational purposes only.
+This project is designed for research, experimentation, and software development purposes only.

-It is not a clinical decision support tool and should not guide real-world patient care.
+It is not intended for direct clinical decision making or patient care.

-Transformer-based NLP may generate errors; always validate outputs manually.
+Medical text models may produce inaccurate or misleading interpretations; all output must be verified manually.